saalfeldlab/java-spark-workshop/README.md

     - Maven installed in addition to Eclipse's m2e plugin
  - Build a project (ideally this workshop project) to fill your local Maven repository with all/most of the dependenceies

+***
+**NOTE**: Thanks to [Eric Perlman](https://github.com/perlman), we know that Eclipse converts symlinks to text files when cloning a git repository.
+For that reason, clone this repository manually and then import the repository as a Maven project from within Eclipse.
+***

 The best way of preparing Spark jobs is to use Eclipse to compile your Java code in a location that is accessible from a cluster node.
 That way, there is no need to transfer the jar files onto the cluster and you can make sure